benurwin/airtable_pg_sync/README.md

 The goal of this library is to provide an out-of-the-box solution for replicating an entire Airtable base in a Postgres schema.
 There are two modes of operation:

-- **One off sync**: This mode will replicate the Airtable base in the specified Postgres schema and then exit.
+- **One-off-sync**: This mode will replicate the Airtable base in the specified Postgres schema and then exit.
 This is useful for creating a backup of the base or for creating a snapshot of the base for analysis.
 - **Perpetual sync**: This mode will replicate the Airtable base in the specified Postgres schema